| A JOURNEY TO DAWSON Written expressly for the Klondike Nugget. Never again in the world's history will the scenes of 1897-98 be duplicated

 company not to avail themselves of their "cinch," and rates are to be adjusted

+accordingly.
+A rate of three cents per pound maintains at present.
+THE RAILROAD COMPANY.
 The company is a British one, S. H. Graves, of Chicago, being president.

 Mr. E. E. Hawkins, of Seattle, the present general manager, is the same